statamic/v2-docs/content/collections/docs/search.md

 ## The Search Tag {#search-tag}

 Statamic has a Search results tag that will allow you to retrieve content based on a search query.
-Head over to the [Search tag page](/tags/search) for more details, but it works like this:
+Head over to the [Search tag page][search_tag] for more details, but it works like this:

 ```
 {{ search:results }}